Activities

 • The "Rate of Photosynthesis" lab explores just that.

-• Do the "Leaf Pigment Chromatography" lab .
+• Do the “Leaf Pigment Chromatography” lab (doc).

-• This "Fermentation by Yeast" lab can be used in this unit or with the study of microorganisms.
-This is an image of the lab report for this lab done by one student group.
+• This “Fermentation by Yeast” lab (doc) can be used in this unit or with the study of microorganisms.

 • In "The Heat is On - The Energy Stored in Food" students will burn several types of nuts and snack foods in order to determine their heat content per gram.